 6. Food, glorious food

-Some of my favorite breakfast joints include: Canteen Kitchen, Bunker Bay Cafe (fantastic smashed avocado on toast), Eagle Bay Brewery (get the fish burger or pizza) and Goanna Gallery (try their poached pear and homemade muesli).
+Some of my favorite breakfast joints include: Wild and Woods, Bunker Bay Cafe (fantastic smashed avocado on toast), Eagle Bay Brewery (get the fish burger or pizza) and Goanna Gallery (try their poached pear and homemade muesli).

-Some of my favorite lunch/dinner restaurants include: Olio Bello (amazing pasta), Barnyard 1978 (even more amazing pasta), Blue Manna (fantastic seafood menu) and Piari & Co.
+Some of my favorite lunch/dinner restaurants include: Olio Bello (amazing pasta), Barnyard 1978 (even more amazing pasta), Blue Manna (fantastic seafood menu), and Lady Lola.

 7. The Margaret River region is crowd-free!